ScottishCovidResponse/simple_network_sim/test_pipeline/data_pipeline_end_to_end.md

 3. Run the model `python -m simple_network_sim.sampleUseOfModel -c test_pipeline/test_config.yaml` and visualise the results: `python -m simple_network_sim.network_of_populations.visualisation test_pipeline/access-*.yaml`.
 Check they are similar to a local run `python -m simple_network_sim.sampleUseOfModel`.
 4. Upload the results `scripts/pipeline_upload_output.sh`

-I need to add this to the config block in access*yaml:
+For step 4, I need to add this to the config block in access*yaml:

 ```
 model_version: 0.0.1